matteofigus/awesome-speaking/README.md

 * [The CFP Report](https://thecfpreport.com/) - Get CFP reports via email.
 * [WikiCFP](http://wikicfp.com/cfp/) aggregates academic science and technology CFPs

+## Clubs/Organizations
+* [Toastmasters](https://www.toastmasters.org/Find-a-Club) - An international non-profit educational organizations that facilitates the creation and growth of clubs around the world.
+The goal of the clubs is to improve the leadership and public speaking skills of members.

 ## Miscellaneous
 * [Awsome](https://github.com/sindresorhus/awesome) - A collection of awesome things curated by **Sindre Sorhus**
 * [Awesome Community](https://github.com/peterkokot/awesome-community) - A collection of awesome communities curated by **Peter Kokot**